1st Kansas Colored Infantry Regiment: Service overview

 The regiment was recruited without federal authorization and against the wishes of Secretary of War Edwin M. Stanton.
 James H. Lane, recruiting commissioner for Kansan territory north of the Kansas River, on August 4, 1862, authorized raising the regiment.
 Recruiting officials enlisted black men across eastern Kansas, most of whom were formerly enslaved in Missouri.
 Some were emancipated, and many had escaped to freedom.
 It was the first African-American regiment to see combat during the Civil War, in the skirmish at Island Mound, in Bates County, Missouri, in October 1862.
 The regiment's Company D had three black officers, William D. Matthews and his two lieutenants, Henry Copeland and Patrick Minor, who were not allowed commissions as officers when the regiment was formally mustered into the Union army.

 The regiment was attached to Department of Kansas to June 1863.

 Maj.
 Gen. James G. Blunt, commander of the Union forces at the Battle of Honey Springs, was particularly impressed by the performance of the 1st Kansas Colored Infantry at that engagement.
 They repulsed a Confederate charge, inflicting many casualties, and, after Colonel Williams was badly wounded, continued to fight and made an orderly withdrawal.
 Afterwards, he wrote: "I never saw such fighting as was done by the Negro regiment....The question that negroes will fight is settled; besides they make better soldiers in every respect than any troops I have ever had under my command."

+In April 1864, Union troops including the 1st Kansas were defeated by a Confederate force at the Battle of Poison Spring, Arkansas.
+Following this battle, a large number of the wounded and captured Black soldiers of the regiment were executed by the Confederates, with some of the Kansas troops scalped by Confederate-allied Choctaws.
+117 men of the regiment were killed at Poison Spring, with 65 wounded.

-The 1st Kansas Colored Infantry ceased to exist on December 13, 1864, when it became a U.S. Army unit.
-Its designation was changed to the 79th Regiment Infantry U.S. Colored Troops.
+On December 13, 1864, the name of the regiment was changed to the 79th Regiment Infantry U.S. Colored Troops.
+Under the new name, the regiment continued to serve in Arkansas until October 1865, when it was mustered out of service.
 Also attached to the regiment at some point was Armstrong's Battery Light Artillery, a unit for which few details are known.

+Commanders

+Commanding officers of the 1st Kansas/79th Colored Infantry: